-In situations requiring layoffs, the provost in consultation with the Academic Policies, Standards and Assessment Committee and the Faculty-Staff [Faculty] Assembly shall recommend action to the president, who will recommend action to the Board for approval.
+In situations requiring layoffs, the provost in consultation with the Coordinating Committee for Academic Policies and Standards and the Faculty-Staff [Faculty] Assembly shall recommend action to the president, who will recommend action to the Board for approval.
 Such action may be to eliminate departments or programs in whole or in part or to distribute layoffs throughout the faculty so as to prevent the elimination of any program or department.